 And since we are all have a story that brought us to the present, here is a little bit about me.
 I first became interested in the health of underrepresented peoples in high school when I wrote my U.S. Senator about health care access and insurance for the growing Latinx population in the United States.
 After completing my bachelors and Masters degrees, I explored community health practices in an international setting –the Amazonian region of Ecuador– and later focused my attention back on the U.S.–Mexico border.
 Returning back to my “home” for health research was not a difficult decision to make.
 While I enjoyed researching in the Amazon, I felt there were simply too many health issues in the United States that needed (and still need) attention.
 And for that reason, I continue to research on the border, but always support research that may improve health outcomes among other underserved populations.

 My brother, Dr. Emilio Bruna and I were both born in México and our mother and father are from Mexico and Cuba, respectively.
-My wife, Dr. Heather Fullerton, is a microbiologist at the University of Charleston.
+My wife, Dr. Heather Fullerton, is a microbiologist at the College of Charleston.

 Download my curriculum vitae.